Visiting El Nicho waterfalls was something that was a “must do” during my Cuba vacation. Trust me, it did not disappoint. 🙂

 I chose to visit El Nicho as a day trip while staying in Cienfuegos.
 I hired a taxi for 70 CUC for the day to see both El Nicho and Trinidad (easy to do in one day).

-If visiting during the wet season (August to October), traveling to El Nicho can be more difficult due to poor road conditions.
+If visiting during the wet season (August to October), traveling to El Nicho waterfalls can be more difficult due to poor road conditions.

-If you are an outdoors lover and avid hiker, El Nicho will feel like less of a hike and more of a leisurely stroll.
+If you are an outdoors lover and avid hiker, hiking El Nicho waterfalls will feel like less of a hike and more of a leisurely stroll.
 The 1.5km (less than a mile) one-way nature trail (locally called Reino de las Aguas) has four distinct levels consisting of two natural pools, a cascading waterfall, a cave, and a gorgeous lookout spot.

 Shortly after you begin your walk you will see the first cascade and natural pool.

-A bit further along the trail you’ll see the beautiful cascade effect from the falls.
+A bit further along the trail you’ll see the beautiful cascade effect from the El Nicho falls.
 As you leave the second tier falls and continuing your hike, you’ll see a nice lookout spot of the falls off to the left.

-At this point you’ll have to climb a bit to get to the second natural pool.
+After leaving the second level, you’ll have to climb a bit to get to the second natural pool.
 The path is clearly laid out and includes little bridges over some streams and built in steps to keep from sliding when there’s a lot of rainfall.

 Going to Cuba?
 Check out these popular posts: